 - Gunn, A. & Nuttall, J. (Eds.)
 (2019).
 Weaving Te Whāriki: Aotearoa New Zealand's early childhood curriculum document in theory and practice (3rd ed.).
 Wellington, New Zealand: NZCER.

 - Learning Outcomes

-- To critically analyse the notion of lived curriculum as an integrated, bicultural curriculum and explore how content and pedagogical content knowledge informs the professional practice of early childhood teachers working with all learners
+- Critically analyse the notion of lived curriculum as an integrated, bicultural curriculum and explore how content and pedagogical content knowledge informs the professional practice of early childhood teachers working with all learners

-- To appraise current theory on curriculum and examine its impact on the development of curriculum approaches and strategies
+- Appraise current theory on curriculum and examine its impact on the development of curriculum approaches and strategies

-- To gain knowledge and understanding on how a bicultural curriculum is lived in daily practice
+- Gain knowledge and understanding on how a bicultural curriculum is lived in daily practice

-- To critically examine the value of communities of learners in curriculum implementation
+- Critically examine the value of communities of learners in curriculum implementation